Projects

 All code, including that of the application and the FSM framework, undergoes rigorous unit testing utilizing Python’s unittest tools.
 This rigorous validation process ensures functional integrity and serves to preempt unforeseen bugs and issues, particularly during phases of code refinement and enhancement.

-Keyword: Python, State Machine, Object Recognition, Machine Learning, Python unittest
+Python, State Machine, Object Recognition, AI, Machine Learning

 We possess the capability to autonomously compile the software, execute unit tests, assess coverage results, and conduct static analysis upon every Pull Request (PR), or in the event of commits to the Master or Release branch.
 This procedural framework guarantees the attainment of requisite code quality prior to the deployment and release of the software.